code4lib/code-of-conduct/code_of_conduct.md

 disability, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.
 Sexual or discriminatory language and imagery is not appropriate for any event venue, including talks.
-Reports of harrassment will be dealt with immediately.
-Participants at any Code4Lib event -- or in any community channel, such as the chatroom or mailing list -- violating these rules will be dealt with appropriately, and may be sanctioned, expelled, or banned at the discretion of the organizers or channel administrators.
+Reports of harrassment will be addressed immediately.
+Participants at any Code4Lib event -- or in any community channel, such as the chatroom or mailing list -- violating these rules should expect to be
+sanctioned, expelled, or banned at the discretion of the organizers or channel administrators.

-Harassment includes offensive verbal comments related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual and or discriminatory images in public spaces, deliberate intimidation, stalking, following, harassing photography or
+Harassment includes offensive verbal comments or non-verbal expressions related to gender, sexual orientation, disability, physical appearance, body size, race, religion, sexual and or discriminatory images in public spaces, deliberate intimidation, stalking, following, harassing photography or